Question: “What is the process of working with our office to complete your Will and other estate planning documents?”

 Step 2: If you are not yet a client, you will need to confer with one of our attorneys to discuss your estate planning needs during a 10 or 30 minute initial consultation.
 All estate planning work is done on an hourly basis.
 If you feel comfortable with our recommendations and pricing, you will enter into a clear written fee agreement for the legal services.
 An advance fee deposit is due prior to the initiation of work; this amount will be determined during your consultation.

-Step 3: Our team will draft all documents, and send them to you for your review.
-You can ask questions and suggest changes to your documents.
+Step 3: Our team will review your completed Estate Planning Form(s).
+If we, or you, have any questions about the form(s), we will schedule a telephone call or in-person meeting with you to discuss any outstanding items or questions.
+If we do not have any questions, we will draft all documents, and send them to you for your review.
+You can ask questions and suggest changes to your documents throughout the process, and you may request a telephone call or meeting at any time.
+It is important to be responsive to reviewing drafts and answering any outstanding questions.
 Click here for our blog post on working efficiently with your attorney.

-Step 4: Once you are satisfied with your draft documents, you schedule an appointment to sign everything.
+Step 4: Once you are satisfied with your draft documents, we schedule an appointment with you to sign everything.
 There are technical legal requirements involved with signing a Will, so it’s important that you meet in person with one of our attorneys to sign your documents.

 Step 6: After your signing appointment, you’ll then receive your original documents in the mail, along with a letter providing further instructions.